kevin801221/Amazing-AgenticUniversity-The-Hub-for-Modern-Agent-Frameworks/README.md

 ## 🆕 Update Log

+- **2025/07/07** — Added `business-intelligence-ai-SQL-dashboard/` with an AI-driven dashboard system for SQL databases.
+- **2025/07/07** — Added `Controllable-RAG-Agent/` with a sophisticated RAG agent for Harry Potter knowledge base.
 - **2025/07/03** — Added `langgraph-bigtool/` with a library for creating LangGraph agents that can access a large number of tools.
 - **2025/07/03** — Added `context-Engineering/` with a complete tutorial on context engineering for AI agents.
 - **2025/07/01** — Added `ai-agent-papers/` with a curated collection of research papers on AI Agents.